-In planning and performing our performance audit, we obtained an understanding of the District's internal controls in order to determine if the internal controls were adequate to help ensure the District's compliance with the requirements of Proposition 39 and outlined in Article XIIIA, Section 1(b)(3)(C) of the California Constitution.
+In planning and performing our performance audit, we obtained an understanding of the District's internal control in order to determine if the internal controls were adequate to help ensure the District's compliance with the requirements of Proposition 39 and outlined in Article XIIIA, Section 1(b)(3)(C) of the California Constitution.
 Accordingly, we do not express an opinion on the effectiveness of the District's internal control.

-The results of our tests indicated that the District expended Measure I General Obligation Bond Funds (Measure I) only for the specific projects approved by the voters, in accordance with Proposition 39 and outlined in Article XIIIA, Section 1(b)(3)(C) of the California Constitution.
+The results of our tests indicated that the District's Measure I General Obligation Bond Fund (Measure I) funds is in compliance with Proposition 39 as outlined in Article XIIIA, Section 1(b)(3)(C) of the California Constitution.